About us

 A graduate legal education is a significant investment.
 The Law School offers highly competitive scholarships to full-time LLMs, and full funding for four years to JSDs.
 Many students combine these with aid from other sources to meet the cost of attendance.

-Dean’s Graduate Awards – Merit-based awards of varying amounts awarded to full-time masters students with significant academic promise and/or achievement in their field.
+The Committee offers merit-based awards in varying amounts to full-time master’s students who have demonstrated significant academic promise and/or achievement in their respective fields.

-There are four Taxation Program Scholarships as well as Taxation specific Dean’s Graduate Awards.
+There are Taxation Program Scholarships as well as Taxation specific Dean’s Graduate Awards.

 Application requirements